 Grandma-style teacups made no-skid:

+I'm surprised that they're actually made to be distributed (by Tassa, produced for Umbra), and not just part of an art exhibit.
 It recalls the modernized Victorian jewelry I posted.
 It also brings that whole idea of art down to an attainable level, even if they are hell of expensive (which I don't doubt).
 Michelle Ivankovic hand-dipped the teacups (and saucers, creamers, and sugars) in bright, food-safe silicone.
 The most fun part of doing this would be visiting various thrift stores and antique shops for the cups, so I really hope that's how she got them.
 Plus, it's reusing: taking something you wouldn't use anymore and making it into something you would. (from mocoloco)

 Tuesday, October 31, 2006